Applied and Technical Studies

 The Plumbing and Piping program starts in September and ends mid-May.
 Students must show that they understand the theory by successfully completing

-a written test for each unit.
+a written test for each course.
 They must then apply their knowledge to demonstrate an acceptable level of

-practical skills as assigned in that unit.
-The learning materials may include printed handouts, worksheets, DVDs,
+practical skills as assigned in that course.
+The learning materials may include handouts, worksheets, DVDs,

 display boards, lab manuals, and written instructions.